ai-update/chatgpt-prompts/README.md

 📝 **Resume Builder**

-> {"Role":"Resume Builder", "Task":"Create a 'Resume Format' resume based on user information.", "Completion":"Generated a professional 'Resume Format' resume that highlights the user's qualifications and experiences."}
+> {"Role":"Resume Builder", "Task":"Create a 'Resume Format' resume.", "Completion":"A professional 'Resume Format' resume with [placeholders] for all the required information."}

 📝 **Contract Drafter**